cjhoward92/tsvflow/differences.md

 This is subjective, but what I have gleaned from experiences thus far.

 Although, TypeScript took 4.5 seconds to run `tsc` on my base app, with or without `node_modules`e excluded.
 Flow, on the other hand, took about 4 seconds with `node_modules` excluded and 40 seconds without `node_modules` excluded...
 Why it checks all of the `node_modules` is beyond me.

+## Nominal vs Structural typing

+It seems that TypeScript is completely structurally typed, while Flow is structurally typed other than classes, which are nominally typed.